rivalis/rivalis.github.io/docs/intro/getting-started.md

 This guide will show you how to setup standard (monolith) client/server multiplayer game server.
 For more advanced game server infrastructures you can read [Concepts](/docs/concepts) section.
 :::

-Create a directory on your system for your server project, then initialize npm project.
+Create a new directory on your system for your rivalis server project, then initialize npm project.

 `npm init`

-install rivalis core dependency
+install rivalis core library using command:

-`npm install --save @rivalis/core`
+`npm i --save @rivalis/core`

 install dependencies for protocols that you want to use.
 Here we will install rivalis-protocol-websocket (WebSocket Protocol).

-`npm install --save @rivalis/protocol-websocket`
+`npm i --save @rivalis/protocol-websocket`

 :::note
 If you want to read more about different protocols continue reading [Protocols](/docs/protocols) section.